Skip to main content

 What Is the Supply Chain Talent Shortage?

-Written by: Appalachian State University • Jul 29, 2024
+Written by: Appalachian State University • Apr 22, 2026

 A Supply Chain Manager at Work in Factory

 The success or failure of many businesses can often come down to supply chain management.
 From sourcing materials to assembly and distribution, businesses both large and small can find themselves struggling to earn a profit as small losses add up along the way.
-With the business landscape constantly changing, and companies adapting to challenges like the COVID-19 pandemic or the rise of online sales, finding skilled supply chain managers able to take on the role has become increasingly more difficult.

 Many industries are facing a supply chain talent shortage, resulting in more available jobs for supply chain managers than candidates qualified to fill them.
 As many businesses are actively seeking qualified candidates, pursuing a degree such as a Bachelor of Science in Business Administration (BSBA) in Supply Chain Management can help future graduates capitalize on the supply chain shortage and build the skills required to help organizations achieve success.